Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: The FR technique on space missions

-The Multiview Observatory for Solar Terrestrial Science (MOST) mission seeks to understand the magnetic coupling of the solar interior to the heliosphere (Gopalswamy et al., 2022).
-Composed of 4 spacecraft, 2 hosting 10 instruments in the Lagrange L4 and L5 positions and 2 hosting the FETCH instrument alone at larger angular offsets from Earth, MOST will be the most comprehensive solar mission to date.
-The locations of its deployed spacecraft are chosen to improve on STEREO's work observing upstream from the Earth and L1, but with the new technology (FETCH) of remotely observing the magnetic field in the Earthbound solar wind as well.
+The proposed Multiview Observatory for Solar Terrestrial Science (MOST) mission as presented to the 2024-2033 Solar and Space Physics Decadal Survey seeks to understand the magnetic coupling of the solar interior to the heliosphere (\citealp{2024JASTP.25406165G,2023FrASS..1064069J}).
+Composed of 4 spacecraft, 2 hosting 10 instruments in the Lagrange L4 and L5 positions and 2 hosting the Faraday Effect Tracker of Coronal and Heliospheric Structures (FETCH) instrument alone at larger angular offsets from Earth, MOST will be the most comprehensive solar mission to date.
+To be clear, FETCH is hosted on all four MOST spacecraft.
+The locations of its deployed spacecraft are chosen to improve on STEREO's work observing upstream from the Earth and L1, but with new technology (FETCH) capable of remotely observing the magnetic field in the Earthbound solar wind as well using FR.

-FETCH consists of four radio Lines-Of-Sight (LOS) for measuring the electron density, magnetic field parameters, and velocity parameters crossing the LOS's as shown in Figure \ref{fig:MOST}.
+The FETCH instrument concept envisages four radio Lines-Of-Sight (LOS) for measuring the electron density, magnetic field parameters, and velocity/speed parameters crossing the LOS as shown in Figure \ref{fig:MOST}.
 FETCH is a radio sounding instrument, detecting the modifications that a controlled signal undergoes due to the plasma through which it is traversing.
-FETCH's cutting edge technology is its being the first to pass signals from spacecraft to spacecraft across 2 AU, and with the greatest sensitivity in the signal (the lowest offset point) occurring where the Earth-bound solar wind plasma is passing the LOSs.
-As we discuss in more detail below, the signal characteristics of frequency, phase, polarization, amplitude, and spectral distribution are combined to measure FR, TEC, Faraday Rotation Fluctuations (FRF), and Frequency Fluctuations (FF) using established techniques (e.g. Jensen et al., 2018; Wexler et al., 2017; Efimov et al., 2000; Imamura et al., 2014).
+The cutting edge technology of FETCH will enable it to be the first instrument to pass signals from spacecraft to spacecraft across 2 au, and with the greatest sensitivity in the signal (the lowest offset point) occurring where the Earth-bound solar wind plasma is passing the LOS.
+As we showed above, the signal characteristics of frequency, phase, and polarization are combined to measure FR, TEC, and Frequency Fluctuations (FF) using established techniques (e.g. \citealp{Jensen:2018,2017SpWea..15..310W,2000AstL...26..544E,2014ApJ...788..117I}).

-There continues to be open questions regarding the solar wind.
-For example: What is the radial profile of shock-driving coronal mass ejections (CMEs)?
-What is the internal magnetic structure of CMEs that cause magnetic storms?
-How do CMEs and corotating/stream interaction regions (CIRs/SIRs) evolve in the inner heliosphere?
-It is clear many of these questions involve solar magnetic fields at in various layers in of the solar atmosphere, and we have poor knowledge of them.
-In order to better understand the origin of variability in the solar wind plasma, it is necessary to probe the magnetic field in Earth-directed structures/disturbances.